DIPlib/diplib/src/documentation/main.md

 *MATLAB* toolbox, called *DIPimage*, became the primary interface to the *DIPlib* library.

-*DIPlib* 3.0 represents the first major rewrite of the *DIPlib* code base.
+*DIPlib 3* represents the first major rewrite of the *DIPlib* code base.
 We have rewritten the infrastructure in C++14, using all of the original ideas and concepts, but adding tensor images, color support, and other ideas we had developed within the *DIPimage* toolbox.
 C++14 allows the